tmiklas/tbeam-helium-mapper/README.md

 None of the Downlink values persist across power-off & on; the device always reverts to compiled-in values on startup.

 # The remainder of this README is parts copied from earlier authors that developed this codebase.
-This may be out of date or no correct for this build:
+This may be out of date or no longer correct for this build:

 ![T-Beam buttons](img/t-beam-buttons.jpeg)

-Once moving, you will be able to see it operating properly and reporting TX window:

 ![TX Window Scaling](img/TX-window-scaling.jpeg)